crydy/eng-quiz/README.md

 # English quiz app

-This is a small [application](https://crydy.github.io/eng-quiz/) for learning English, that is currently under development.
-There are currently several stable modules available for use.
+This is a small [application](https://crydy.github.io/eng-quiz/) for learning English.
+There are several stable modules available for use, more modules are coming - the project is still under developing.

 [> open the app](https://crydy.github.io/eng-quiz/)